 Aww!
 But seriously, your mom will love it.
 Get another graduation photograph up on that mantelpiece!

 We had so much fun writing this list of 50 reasons why you should get an MBA that we couldn’t resist reaching out to our b-school contacts to see if we could get some more.

 5 MORE REASONS...

-Did they have anything to add?
+Did our b-school contacts have anything to add?
 Of course they did!
 Why should you get an MBA?
 Here’s the latest thinking from the people who know best.

 51. Work In Policy

 Interested in policy work at the World Bank, the Federal Reserve, or the IMF?
 It used to be that a PhD was required, but not anymore.
 An MIT Sloan career trek to Washington DC, organized by the MIT Sloan Finance and Policy club, revealed that this is no longer the case.